Idaho Sheep Guide Report – The Rams of Fog and Smoke

 Hunt #2: The Fog Ram

 Guide: Cory Glauner

 After Clayton left, we had about a week of smokey conditions with near zero visibility.
-On the first day we could actually see, we called our next hunter, Wayne.
+On the first day of the sheep hunt we could actually see, we called our next hunter, Wayne.
 He has already gotten the other three species of sheep needed for his Grand Slam and this ram would be the last one he needed.
 We were excited about our prospects and completing his Slam.